joysticktv/joysticktv.github.io/live_streaming.md

 {% include lazy_image.html src="/assets/jpg/streamlabs-setup.jpg" srcset="/assets/webp/streamlabs-setup.webp" caption="Streamlabs Settings" loading="lazy" %}

 On the next screen, you're presented with several streaming services that have been pre-built into Streamlabs.
-Unfortunately, JoystickTV is not one of those.
+Unfortunately, Joystick is not one of those.

 Find the **"Custom RTMP Server"** setup at the bottom of this list.